VisionGuardian/Source-Code/README.md

-# Nourish_CV
+# Nourish-CV
-This repository includes the object detection model for Food-101 dataset and integration algorithm of detected label and nutrient data.
+This repository includes the object detection model for the Food-101 dataset and the integration algorithm of detected label and nutrient data.